Ryan Newman (racing driver): Charity

 Newman and his ex-wife, Krissie, operate Rescue Ranch, whose mission is to promote, through its education, respect for all animals, as well as agricultural, environmental, and wildlife conservation; and facilitates rehabilitation, rescue, and responsible pet ownership in order to enhance the human-animal bond.
 The Newmans themselves have rescued and cared for five dogs: Socks, Dunkin, Fred, Jasmine, and Hollow.
 They are also the proud owners of an orange feline whom they named Benjamin Ries-Roncalli after the famous ex-driver.
 He helped fund the construction of the Catawba County, North Carolina Humane Society shelter, in the county where he once lived.

 Hobbies

 Newman is a car enthusiast and owns 14 cars.
 He enjoys driving and working on vintage cars, particularly 1950s Chryslers.
 His first car was a 74 Triumph TR-6.
-His favorite car is his 1948 Buick Roadmaster convertible he received from his wife as a birthday gift.
+His favorite car is his 1948 Buick Roadmaster convertible he received from his ex-wife as a birthday gift.
 His collection can be viewed on the History Channel show American Pickers (Episode: "Art of the Deal").

 Newman also enjoys fishing when he finds time during race weekends.